ziqinyeow/agno/cookbook/examples/apps/tic_tac_toe/README.md

 ## How It Works

-The game consists of three main components:
+The game consists of three agents:

 1. **Master Agent (Referee)**
    - Coordinates the game